Skip to content

 3. Enable the subnet routes.

-tailcale, enable subnet route
+tailcale enable subnet route

 4. Now you can access the GL-AXT1800 via its IP address (192.168.29.1) on other devices.
 In fact, you can access all devices within the 192.168.29.0/24 subnet.

-tailscale, access axt1800
+tailscale access axt1800

 Allow Remote Access LAN

 If this option is enabled, resources on the device's LAN side can be accessed through the Tailscale virtual network.
+Routes take effect only after approval in the Tailscale Admin Console.

-tailscale, remote access lan topology
+remote access lan topology

 1. Log in to your router's web Admin Panel, and navigate to APPLICATIONS -> Tailscale.